-In FY 2017, 60 families were enrolled in the program under the guidelines of this activity and 142 were enrolled under the traditional FSS program guidelines as a control group to compare with our local program participants.
+In FY 2018, 51 families were enrolled in the program under the guidelines of this activity and 121 were enrolled under the traditional FSS program guidelines as a control group to compare with our local program participants.
 This activity has resulted in positive outcomes related to earned income and savings for participating families.
-Since 2014, the average earned income for Local FSS families has increased by nearly 40%, and escrow savings for these families has increased by 8% since we began tracking it using the Standard Metric SS #2 in FY 2015.
+Since 2014, the average earned income for Local FSS families has increased to 144% of the average earned income amount in 2014, and average escrow savings for these families has increased to 324% of the average escrow amount in 2015 since we began tracking it using the Standard Metric SS #2 in FY 2015.

 Activity 19: Local FSS Program SS #1: Increase in Household Income Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Average earned income of households affected by this policy in dollars (increase).
 Average earned income of households affected by this policy prior to implementation of the activity (in dollars).
 Expected average earned income of households affected by this policy prior to implementation of the activity (in dollars).
 Actual average earned income of households affected by this policy prior to implementation.
 Whether the outcome meets or exceeds the benchmark.
 Average earned income of households participating in HACSB's FSS program.
 The average earned income of households participating in HACSB's Local FSS program prior to implementation of this activity is \$0.
 (No families were participating in the Local FSS program prior to implementation) The expected average earned income of households participating in HACSB's local FSS program is \$8,000 within two years of implementation.
-The actual average earned income of households participating in HACSB's Local FSS program in FY 2017 is \$16,157.
+The actual average earned income of households participating in HACSB's Local FSS program in FY 2018 is \$14,365.
 Yes, the outcome meets and exceeds the benchmark for this metric.

 Activity 19: Local FSS Program SS #2: Increase in Household Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Average amount of savings/escrow of households affected by this policy in dollars (increase).
 Average savings/escrow amount of households affected by this policy prior to implementation of the activity (in dollars).
 This number may be zero.
 Expected average savings/escrow amount of households affected by this policy after implementation of the activity (in dollars).
 Actual average savings/escrow amount of households affected by this policy after implementation of the activity (in dollars).
 Whether the outcome meets or exceeds the benchmark.
 Average amount of FSS escrow of households participating in the Local FSS Program.
 Average amount of FSS escrow of households participating in the Local FSS Program prior to implementation of this activity is \$0.
 (No families were participating in the Local FSS program prior to implementation) Expected average escrow amount of households participating in the Local FSS Program after implementation of the activity is \$702.
-Actual average amount of FSS escrow of households participating in the Local FSS Program in FY 2017 is \$4,012.
+Actual average amount of FSS escrow of households participating in the Local FSS Program in FY 2018 is \$5,440.
 Yes, the outcome meets and exceeds the benchmark for this metric.